Guam-Hydrologic-Survey/saipan-chloride-app/README.md

 The ultimate goal is to seek approval to make this valuable product available for public viewing online, ensuring that it serves as a powerful tool for a wide range of users.

-> Keywords: Saipan, CNMI, production wells, chloride, data visualization, user interface, maps, historical graphcs
+> Keywords: Saipan, CNMI, production wells, chloride, data visualization, user interface, maps, historical graphs

 ## WERI Technical Report (coming soon)